booch/presentations/Ruby_Hooks/slides.md

     * We have developers available starting in January
 * I participate in a podcast called This Agile Life
     * Please subscribe
+* I mentor teaching underprivileged kids
+* I was told there must be at least 1 cat picture
+    * So there's a picture of my cat

 ---